cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 ```
 ### Submitting the transaction

 Submitting the transaction means sending it to the blockchain for processing by the stake pools and eventual inclusion in a block.
 While building and signing a transaction can be done without a running node, submitting the transaction requires an active connection to a running node.
-We use the `tx.signed` file:
+Use the `tx.signed` file:

 ```shell
 cardano-cli babbage transaction submit \